agrawalashweta/Verilog/README.md

 8. carryselectadder

-**Desceiption**: The Carry Select Adder is a compromise between speed and complexity.
+**Description**: The Carry Select Adder is a compromise between speed and complexity.
 It partitions the addition operation into smaller blocks and performs parallel computations assuming both possible carry-in values (0 and 1).
 The correct result is selected using a multiplexer once the actual carry-in is known.
 **Purpose**: The CSA aims to improve addition speed by allowing partial parallel computation and reducing the waiting time caused by carry propagation.